 You can automatically move any Groove purchase to your iTunes library and — assuming you’ve followed the above instructions — have them sync back up to OneDrive.
 Using this method you’ll move the files out of the Groove folder in Windows and into your iTunes folder instead and from there up to OneDrive and back to Groove.
 A bit complicated to follow, but it means Groove purchases will be available everywhere.

 When syncing Groove-purchases to iTunes, you should double-check your app settings for the two media apps.
-Look in iTunes Preferences: Advanced to see that you have enabled both the ’Copy Files to iTunes Media folder when adding to library’ and ‘Keep my iTunes Media folder organized’ options (they’re enabled by default).
+Look in iTunes Preferences: Advanced to see that you’ve enabled both the ’Copy Files to iTunes Media folder when adding to library’ and ‘Keep my iTunes Media folder organized’ options (they’re enabled by default).
 In Groove Settings, check that ‘Automatically download songs here after you buy them on other devices’ is enabled.
 This will make sure any new purchase you make gets synced to iTunes and thus OneDrive.

-By changing the folder paths in these instructions, you can have your Groove Music or iTunes sync with other cloud services like DropBox, Box.net, and Google Drive as well.
+By changing the folder paths in these instructions, you can have your Groove Music or iTunes sync with other cloud services like Dropbox, Box.net, and Google Drive as well.
 These other services don’t offer as good a media player as the Groove+OneDrive combo, but they’re useful for backups.
-You can link one folder to multiple locations, but avoid putting linked folders into eachother (chaining).
+You can link one folder to multiple locations, but avoid putting linked folders into each other (chaining).